ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

   -e END, --end END     End value for code search (0 <= val <= 255) (default: 128)
 ```

-For example, to analyze the results of boiler interrogation:
+For example, to analyze the results of a boiler interrogation:
 ```
 $ ./bruteforce_errors.py analysis
 Missing codes: